 White Wolves

-As discussed in previous articles here, the Western genre, so popular in America, afforded an excellent opportunity for the folks at DEFA to explore the dangers of capitalism without having to shoehorn its politics into an ill-fitting boot.
-If you ever wanted to see the evils of capitalism at work, you need look no further … Continue reading White Wolves
+As discussed in previous posts, the Western genre, so popular in America, provided the folks at DEFA an excellent opportunity to explore the dangers of capitalism without having to shoehorn its politics into an ill-fitting boot.
+If you've ever wanted to see the evils of capitalism at work, you need look no further than the …

 Fire Below Deck

 Fire Below Deck (Feuer unter Deck) was first screened in theaters in 1982, and then only very briefly, but it had been scheduled to be released in 1977.
-This happened from time to time in East Germany when a film touched on some hot-button topic that either upset the authorities, or discussed something that was … Continue reading Fire Below Deck
+This happened from time to time in East Germany when a film touched on some hot-button topic that either upset the authorities or discussed something that was …

 The Falcon’s Trail